jwellman1307/GAM305_Team_One_FPS/README.md

 Module Four Project Log:

 -What parts of the testing process did the team perceive to go well?
   -The team perceived the testing of the core gameplay mechanics to go well.
 Since several team members had prior experience with player character and enemy AI design, including behavior trees, this allowed us to build and test these systems with greater efficiency.
 We were able to run early playtests to validate movement, combat interactions, and basic AI behavior, leading to fewer major issues during the later stages of development.
 Familiarity with these systems meant bugs were quickly identified and resolved, allowing for a smoother gameplay experience early in the Alpha phase.
+Please view the QA Testing Plan v1.1 (Alpha Test Plan Sheet) for testing results.

 -How were bugs identified and corrected?
   -Bugs were primarily identified through iterative testing within each developer's individual branch before merging into the main build.
 This allowed team members to isolate and catch issues early during development.
 If a conflict or bug arose during the merge process, it was communicated promptly via Discord, where the team collaborated to troubleshoot and resolve the issue.
 This approach encouraged real-time problem solving and helped prevent major bugs from making it into the main branch.